ververica/jupyter-vvp/vvp-magics/README.md

 http://127.0.0.1:8888/?token=814a4f1ef6a10328f25e67aeb9e5d67e381aff0b2fc7ad2b
 ```

-In the notebook use vvp-gateway as hostname and 8080 as port.
-An example notebook can be found in the work folder.
+In the notebook use `vvp-gateway` as hostname and `8080` as port.
+An example notebook can be found in the `work` folder.

-The Docker image comes with the FlinkSql Kernel for code completion pre-installed.

-## Sessions
+## Loading the extension

 From within IPython (`ipython3`) or an IPython3 kernel in a local Jupyter instance,
 run
 ```
 %load_ext vvpmagics
-%connect_vvp localhost
 ```
-to
- 1. load the extension; and
+to load the extension and register the magics.
- 2. list the available namespaces.

-If a namespace is specified then just that namespace will be called.
-The request URL used is shown.
+## Sessions

+A *session* corresponds to a connection to a VVP instance,
+specifying its hostname and port,
+and an API key if required.
+The session has a name for convenient reference.

+From within IPython (`ipython3`) or an IPython3 kernel in a Jupyter instance,
+run
 ```
-%connect_vvp localhost -n default -s mysession
+%connect_vvp localhost -p 8080 -n default -s mysession
 ```
-This will connect and create a session with the name mysession.
+This will connect and create a session with the name `mysession`.
+The VVP host in this example is `localhost` and the port is `8080`.
+The hostname should be the name under which VVP is accessible from the Jupyter server.
-If no session exists then this will be the default.
+If no session exists then this session will be set as the default.

+Session names are treated by the magics as strings.
+The corresponding session object, with that name,
+is found and taken from the local user context.

 ### Using API Keys